How cancer can spread

 In order to spread, some cells from the primary cancer must break away, travel to another part of the body and start growing there.
 Cancer cells don't stick together as well as normal cells do.
 They may also produce substances that stimulate them to move.

 The diagram below shows a tumour in the cells lining a body structure such as the bowel wall.
 The tumour grows through the layer holding the cells in place (the basement membrane).

 Some cells can break away and go into small lymph vessels or blood vessels called capillaries nearby.

 Cancer cells can go into small blood vessels and then get into the bloodstream.
 They are called circulating tumour cells (or CTCs).

 The circulating blood sweeps the cancer cells along until they get stuck somewhere.
 Often they get stuck in a very small blood vessel such as a capillary.

 This is quite a complicated process and most cancer cells don't survive it.
 Of the many thousands of cancer cells that reach the bloodstream, only a few survive to form a secondary cancer.

 The lymphatic system is a network of tubes and glands in the body that filters body fluid and fights infection.
 It also traps damaged or harmful cells such as cancer cells.

 Micrometastases are areas of cancer spread (metastases) that are too small to see.
 They are too small to show up on any type of scan.

 For a few types of cancer, blood tests can detect certain proteins that the cancer cells release.
+These are sometimes called tumour markers.
 These may show that there are metastases in the body that are too small to show up on a scan.
 But for most cancers, there is no blood test that can say whether a cancer has spread or not.

 For most cancers, doctors can only say whether it is likely or not that a cancer has spread.
 Doctors base this on a number of factors:

 - previous experience – doctors collect and publish this information to help each other